Why Does Coffee Make You Poop?

 • Increased heart rate

-Various amounts of caffeine can be found in processed caffeinated foods (candy bars) and beverages (energy drinks, bottled teas, and coffees).
+Various amounts of caffeine can be found in processed, caffeinated foods (such as candy bars) and beverages (including energy drinks, bottled teas, and coffees).

-Please be sure to read the nutrition facts before you consume any caffeine-containing products.
+Please read the nutrition facts carefully before consuming any caffeine-containing products.

 Mobi Doctor offers online urgent care.
 In minutes, you can check your symptoms, research conditions and treatments, and text a healthcare provider if needed.